petterr-n/255-Project/README.md

 To run the project:

-1. Activate the virtual environment (if not already active).
+1. Activate the virtual environment (if not already active) (Steg 4).
 2. Run the main script:

     ```